 Burning the card should take a minute or so.
 When it completes, pop the SD card out of the PC.

 For this part of the procedure, you should be sitting in front of your Pi and TV.
 Start with your Pi connected to a screen and keyboard and powered off.
 Insert the SD card into the Pi and power it on.
 The Pi should boot and you will then see a blue screen announcing “OSMC” and below that a message saying “Formatting device”, then “Installing files”.
-Wait about 5 minutes.
+Wait about 5 or 10minutes.
+The Pi might reboot.
 A screen saying “videos”, “music” and some other stuff will appear for a few moments.
 Then that will change and you should be left with a screen saying “Welcome” and some language choices.

 - Choose your language here.
 Use the Pi keyboard to scroll to your preferred language and press [Return] to select it.
 On the “Confirm” screen that appears, select “Yes“.